-The cacheability control instructions provide control over the caching of non-temporal data when storing data from the MMX and XMM registers to memory.
+The cacheability control instructions provide control over the caching of nontemporal data when storing data from the MMX and XMM registers to memory.
 The PREFETCHh allows data to be prefetched to a selected cache level.
 The SFENCE instruction controls instruction ordering on store operations.

-MASKMOVQ Non-temporal store of selected bytes from an MMX register into memory MOVNTQ Non-temporal store of quadword from an MMX register into memory MOVNTPS Non-temporal store of four packed single-precision floating-point values from an XMM register into memory PREFETCHh Load 32 or more of bytes from memory to a selected level of the processor's cache hierarchy $% \left({{{\bf{n}}{\rm{s}}}} \right)$ SFENCE Serializes store operations
+5 Non-temporal store of quadword from an MMX register into memory Non-temporal store of four packed single-precision floating- point values from an XMM register into memory Load 32 or more of bytes from memory to a selected level of the processor's cache hierarchy SFENCE Serializes store operations